-be churched?
-They are not servants of the Lord.
-They do not in any sense put their trust in Him.
-And who would dare to argue that the compilers of the liturgy considered that all women who were churched did really trust in the Lord, merely because they used this language?
-The simple explanation is, that they drew up the service on the same great principle which runs through the whole Prayer-book, the principle of charitable supposition.
+This is the only principle on which the Service for the Churching of Women can be interpreted.
+Every woman for whom that Service is used, is spoken of as "the Lord's servant," and is required to answer that she "puts her trust in the Lord."
+Yet who in his senses can doubt that such words are utterly inapplicable in the case of a great proportion of those who come to be churched?
+They are not "servants "of the Lord!
+They do not in any sense "put their trust" in Him!
+And who would dare to argue that the compilers of the Liturgy considered that all women who were churched did really trust in the Lord, merely because they used this language?
+The simple explanation is, that they drew up the Service on the same great principle which runs through the whole Prayer-book, the principle of charitable supposition.

-This is the only principle on which the service of baptism for grown up people can be interpreted.
-In that service the minister first prays that the person about to be baptized may have the Holy Spirit given to him and be born again.
-The Church cannot take upon herself to pronounce decidedly that he is born again, until he has witnessed a good confession, and shown his readiness to receive the seal of baptism.
+This is the only principle on which the Service of Baptism for grown-up people can be interpreted.
+In that Service the minister first prays that the person about to be baptized may have the Holy Spirit given to him and be born again.
+The Church cannot take upon herself to pronounce decidedly that ho is born again, until he has witnessed a good confession, and shown his readiness to receive the seal of baptism.
 Then, after that prayer, he is called upon openly to profess repentance and faith before the minister and congregation, and that being done he is baptized.
-Then, and not till then, comes the declaration that the person baptized is regenerate, and he is born again and made an heir of everlasting salvation.
+Then, and not till then, comes the declaration that the person baptized is "regenerate," and he is born again and made an heir of everlasting salvation.
 But can these words be strictly and literally true if the person baptized is a hypocrite, and has all along professed that which he does not feel?
 Are not the words manifestly used on the charitable supposition that he has repented and does believe, and in no other sense at all?
-And is it not plain to every one that in the absence of this repentance and faith, the words used are a mere form, used because the church cannot draw up two forms, but not for a moment implying that inward and spiritual grace necessarily accompanies the outward sign, or that a death unto sin and a new birth unto righteousness is necessarily conveyed to the soul?
-In short, the person baptized is pronounced regenerate upon the broad principle of the Prayer-book, that, in the Churchservices, people are charitably supposed to be what they profess to be.
+And is it not plain to every one that in the absence of this repentance and faith, the words used are a mere form,-used, because the Church cannot draw up two forms, but not for a moment implying that inward and spiritual grace necessarily accompanies the outward sign, or that a "death unto sin and a new birth unto righteousness "is necessarily conveyed to the soul?
+In short, the person baptized is pronounced regenerate upon the broad principle of the Prayer-book, that, in the Church-services people are charitably supposed to be what they profess to be.